angrycaptain19/DCRNN/README.md

 After the model training is complete, the following code can be used to generate the prediction results of the model on the test set.

-In particular, if you're not trained, you can still use the following code directly to use the model I've trained.
+In particular, if you haven't trained the model yet, you can still use the following code directly to use the model I've trained.

 ```bash
 # Go to the code directory